mukesh-Guntumadugu/Research-MicroRTS-LLM/README.md

 > it is recommended to stop the job and wait **3–4 hours** (up to **1 day**, depending on your plan).
 > Alternatively, you may need to **upgrade your plan** to avoid this issue.

+## prompt
+To modify their LLM prompt for Gemini, Ollama, etc, we can go to their main script of them [`LLM_Gemini.java`](src/ai/abstraction/LLM_Gemini.java).
+We can see a string named ' prompt and modify it based on your idea to win
+##

 #